 - International Trade – EU trade relations with cocoa producing and consuming countries

 - Environment and sustainability – climate change and deforestation, certification schemes, carbon footprint

-A bridge between the EU and cocoa producing countries
+A bridge between the EU Institutions and ECA Members

 The EU is the largest importer of cocoa from the world’s top producing countries.
-ECA acts as an intermediary between the EU and cocoa producing countries when issues of key concern for the cocoa sector are under discussion at production and/or consumption levels.
+ECA acts as an intermediary between its members, the EU institutions producing and consuming national authorities when issues of key concern for the cocoa sector are under discussion at production, trade and consumption levels.

-ECA also serves as a senior management-level discussion forum for the broad spectrum of companies directly or indirectly involved in the cocoa chain.
-Indeed, ECA is keen on maintaining a close rapport with the upstream and downstream actors involved in the complex cocoa supply chain, from the origin countries to the retailers, primarily through their respective trade associations.
+ECA also serves as a senior management-level discussion forum for the broad spectrum of companies directly or indirectly involved in the cocoa chain and is actively engaged in European and International fora related to the industry’s contribution to sustainable cocoa economy.

 Our Association is guided by the principles of people + purpose + values.
 To this regard, our members pave the way to reaching our goals and objectives.